sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 Now boot the newly created virtual Image minix by clicking on the start button.

-Select the option 1 for installation and press enter.
+Select Option 1 for installation and press ENTER.

-When the login prompt appears, login as root.
-Press Enter when prompted for a password.
+When the login prompt appears, login as root, press Enter when prompted for a password.

 To start installation type,